 National Defense Science and Engineering Graduate Fellowship (NDSEGF).
 NDSEG Fellowships provide tuition, monthly living stipends, and up to $1,000 a year in medical insurance (excluding dental and vision) for three years.
 NDSEG Fellowships are usable at any graduate program in the United States.

 AMS Graduate Travel Grants.
 The American Mathematical Society offers partial funding for graduate students to travel to the Joint Mathematical Meetings (JMM) and the AMS sectional meetings.
-These grants are, of course, far smaller than those above but are useful.

 Marie Skoldowska-Curie Actions (MSCA) PhD Funding.
 The MSCA funds PhD students at European institutions.
 The MSCA emphasizes multidisciplinary and interdisciplinary research ventures.
 MSCA funding lasts four years covering accommodation, travel, and living expenses.
 It is available to students of any nationality.
 The MSCA is particularly keen on supporting refugees.
 Applications are usually due in December.